OpenBB-finance/OpenBB/website/content/terminal/reference/etf/ta/macd.md

 ---
 title: macd
-description: Describes the Moving Average Convergence Divergence (MACD), a metric used to indicate trend changes and potential buy/sell signals in markets.
+description: "Describes the Moving Average Convergence Divergence (MACD), a metric" used to indicate trend changes and potential buy/sell signals in markets.
 The page includes usage, parameters, and a visual example.
 keywords: